.

 The Balanced Reciprocal Flow of Funds

 In effect, the Treasury simply recycles base money previously created by the Fed.
 Its outflows and inflows move bank deposits and reserves around the banking system without changing the total on average.
 The Treasury has no use for balances in its own bank accounts in excess of what it needs to cover its near-term payments.
-It normally holds about one week's worth of government spending, which currently averages about $60 billion.
+It normally holds about one month's worth of government spending, which currently averages about $300 billion.

 The long term increase in the public's money supply is due to (1) net borrowing from banks and (2) the increasing demand for currency.
 As the money supply increases, the Fed must inject reserves into the banking system to balance supply against demand at its target Fed Funds rate, its primary monetary policy tool.
 It does so by purchasing Treasury securities held by the public.